 Negotiating Wind Energy Property Agreements – This guide from Farmers’ Legal Action Group provides a more condensed look at the basics of leasing wind on one’s property.

-Evaluating Wind Energy Contracts – This white paper from Michigan State University’s Department of Agricultural, Food and Resource Economics serves as a guide to wind energy contracts for landowners.
+A Landowners' Guide to Commercial Wind Energy Contracts – This white paper from Purdue University serves as a guide to commercial wind energy contracts for landowners.

 Legal Brief: Wind Energy Production – This brief from Iowa State University’s Center for Agricultural Law & Taxation discusses legal questions and liability concerns for landowners leasing wind energy on their property.